 We are working with Health to agree a protocol whereby all women who have suffered FGM are referred to Social Care for a social assessment of circumstances and have developed written materials for families from affected communities.
 Workshops for staff have been held to ensure that all staff are trained in being able to identify and prevent FGM.
-A three month (October to December 2014) pilot project is being developed to support and assess mother's who have had FGM and give birth to girls or have girls in the family.
-As at September 2014 there had been 18 referrals which is an increase from 3 referrals at the start of reporting.
+As at 31st December 2014 there had been 29 referrals.
+There have been increased referrals from schools as well as data gathered through the pilot project running at St Mary's hospital.
+Some of these mothers have gone on to give birth to boys.
+A LSCB protocol to improve information sharing and referral rates in relation to FGM is now under consideration.
+The Pilot Project at St Marys has been successful and nominated for a British Midwifery Journal Award, and the approach will be rolled out across the three Boroughs this year.